 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your MS in IT at SNHU include:

 Occupations related to information and cyber security are in very high demand.
-The U.S. Bureau of Labor Statistics projects positions as an information security analyst will grow by 37 percent through 2022.
-Use your master’s in information security degree to launch a cyber security career in a variety of roles, including information security specialist, network firewall security analyst, security administrator, security architect, system security technician and web security analyst.
+The U.S. Bureau of Labor Statistics projects positions as an information security analyst will grow by 28% through 2026.* Use your master's in information security degree to launch a cyber security career in a variety of roles, including information security specialist, network firewall security analyst, security administrator, security architect, system security technician and web security analyst.

 This unique master’s program reinforces your foundation in IT principles while enhancing your cyber security skills and experience.
 Courses are taught by knowledgeable faculty with years of real-world, hands-on experience.